vitessio/website/content/en/docs/21.0/user-guides/sql/vtexplain.md

 If you have a large number of queries you want to analyze for issues, based on a Vschema you’ve created for your database, you can read through a detailed scripted example [here](../vtexplain-in-bulk).

-## 1. Identify a SQL schema for tables in the statement
+## 1. Identify a SQL schema for Tables in the Statement

 In order to explain a statement, first identify the SQL schema for the tables that the statement uses.
 This includes tables that a query targets and tables that a DML statement modifies.